- Do I need a prior degree in History to apply?

 Applicants intending to take a terminal M.A. degree or to apply to another Ph.D. program after completing the M.A. at Oregon should apply to the M.A. program.

 Yes.
 Applicants may apply directly to the Ph.D. program.
-Because of limited funding, however, we will be able to offer admission directly to the Ph.D. program to only a few such applicants.
+Because of limited funding, however, we offer admission directly to the Ph.D. program to only a few such applicants.
+On the other hand, if your record is especially strong and you indicate that your ultimate goal is a Ph.D., we may admit you into our Ph.D. program, even if you apply only to the M.A. program.
+You, of course, are under no obligation to continue your studies beyond the M.A.

 Applicants with B.A. degrees who apply directly to the Ph.D. program will automatically be considered for admission to the M.A. program should they not be admitted to the Ph.D. program.
 Applying to the Ph.D. program will not hinder an applicant’s chances of being accepted into the M.A. program.

-Students who apply to the Ph.D. program but who are admitted to the M.A. program remain eligible to apply to the Ph.D. program in subsequent admissions cycles.
+Students who apply to the Ph.D. program but who are admitted to the M.A. program remain eligible to apply to the Ph.D. program in subsequent admissions cycles without paying an additional application fee.